 ---|---|---|---|---|

-*Chisel plow yields were statistically higher than strip-till only in the study’s first year.
-For the following three years, strip-till yields were significantly higher than chisel plow yields.
+*Yields were higher for chisel plow than strip-till in only the first year of the study.
+For the following three years, strip till had higher yields than chisel plow.

 In a separate three-year study from 2006 to 2008 in southern Minnesota, University of Minnesota researchers compared soybean yields between chisel plowing plus spring field cultivation, strip-till and no-till for fields previously planted in strip-tilled corn.